The Numismatist: History

-The inaugural issue was a four-page leaflet originally published in 1888 by collector Dr. George F. Heath in Monroe, Michigan, as The American Numismatist.
+The inaugural issue was a four-page leaflet originally published in 1888 by collector Dr. George F. Heath in Monroe, Michigan, as The American Numismatist, in which he listed coins he wanted to purchase, advertised duplicates for sale, and discussed various topics.
 The name was changed to The Numismatist soon after.
 The name was purchased by the American Numismatic Association many years later when the organization began to print a monthly publication for the benefit of its members.

 In December 2015, the ANA announced it had digitized every issue of the magazine.

 In April 2020, longtime editor Barbara J. Gregory retired after 32 years as editor-in-chief and 39 years on the staff.
-She was succeeded in the position by Caleb Noel.
+She was succeeded in the position by Caleb Noel, who, at age 29, became the youngest editor-in-chief in the magazine's history.
+Under his leadership, the magazine premiered a redesign in October 2023.

+The Reading Room

+In November 2023, the Association launched an online publication, The Reading Room, described as "tailor-made for the tech generation".
+This new publication covers breaking industry news, features exclusive articles not featured in the magazine, publishes fan-favorite columns from The Numismatist two weeks before the digital edition is published, and features audio versions of articles on the go.
+ANA's YN Perspective has also been moved to the Reading Room and has become a biweekly publication.

 Content

-As one of the leading numismatic publications, The Numismatist features several columns from its writers focusing on a wide range of topics.
-In addition to letters from the organization's president, the editor, letters to the editor, and values for select coin series, each issue includes:
+The Numismatist includes feature articles and columns focusing on a wide range of topics.
+In addition to notes from the organization's president and the editor, letters to the editor, values for select coin series, and obituaries to honor recently deceased members, each volume includes: